chouchua/testBower/README.md

-This module introduces an extensive social media directive.
+This module exposes an extensible social media directive.

 Put 'jcMediaBox' as an dependency of your application.
 Eg. angular.module('yourApp',['jcMediaBox']);